botmendis/my-first-project/README.md

-# my-first-project
+# my first project
-this is my first project on git hub
+this is my first project on git hub.